Somerset schoolchildren asked to name giant 'bores'

 All the soil removed will be kept on site and landscaped, while the water intake pipes themselves measure 3.5 meters in diameter – enough to drive a Mini car through.

 Pupils will have until December 4 – the feast day of Saint Barbara - to submit their ideas with the winners due to be announced in the New Year.
 Information about the competition is currently being sent to schools.
-More information is available online here.
+See more information on tunnel boring at Hinkley Point C.